paulhtrott/SumAllNumberCombinations/README.md

 # SumAllNumberCombinations

-Sum all the numbers in a flattend array of numbers
+Sum all the numbers in a flattened array of numbers

 ## Installation